kiwix/kiwix-tools/docs/kiwix-serve.rst

   By default, ``kiwix-serve`` expects a list of ZIM files as command line arguments.
-Providing the :option:`--library` option tells ``kiwix-serve`` that the command line argument is rather a :ref:`library XML file
+Providing the :option:`--library` option tells ``kiwix-serve`` that the command line argument is rather a :ref:`library file
   <cli-arg-library-file-path>`.

 .. option:: --catalogOnly

   In this mode ``kiwix-serve`` only serves the welcome (library) page and the OPDS catalog.
-ZIM files referred by the :ref:`library XML file
+ZIM files referred by the :ref:`library file
   <cli-arg-library-file-path>` need not be accessible.

   This option may be combined with the :option:`--contentServerURL` option.